HangingBallsack/Notes/INF226_notes.md

 # <font color=red>Authentication - 09</font>
 ## **Passwords**
 ### Guidelines
-The guidelines for passwords are:
+**The guidelines for passwords are:**
 - Requre a minimum password length
-- The minimm length requirements myst be 8 characters or greater
+- The minimm length requirements must be 8 characters or greater
 - Allow at least 64 characters
 - check against a list of known bad passwords.
 For instance:
    - Dictionary words
    - Repetitive or sequential characters (aaaaa123, 1234abcd)
-   - Context-specific words, such as for Facebook the password "Facebook123"
+   - Context-specific words, such as for Facebook, the password "Facebook123"
    - Passwords obtained form previous breach corpuses

-Structure of user authentication scheme based on passwords:
+**Structure of user authentication scheme based on passwords:**
 1. Provide a way for user to authenticate server (HTTPS)
 2. Establish a secure communication channel (HTTPS)
 3. User transmits password
 4. Server verifies password:
    1. Salted (128 bits)
-   2. Run through an expensive key derivation funxtion (ex.
+   2. Run through an expensive key derivation function (ex.
 SCrypt)
 5. Server respons with a secure session ID
 6. Client program stores session ID as securely as possible